Fix CfExecute DLL Error in Windows – Step-by-Step Guide

-Imagine powering on your Windows 10 computer, expecting to dive into work — but instead, you’re greeted by an annoying popup:
+Imagine powering on your Windows 10 computer, expecting to dive into work — but instead, you’re blocked by this frustrating error.

 🧾 Summary of the Problem